FabienCoutant/SparkUp/README.md

 The solidity part has been tested following the TDD (**T**est **D**rive **D**evelopment : [reference](https://github.com/acarbone/TDD-Cheat-Sheet)) approach.
 More details on what has been tested and why explained
 [here](./docs/TESTS_EXPLANATIONS.md).
-To run the tests you have several options but both need to be launch in the project's root folder :
+To run tests you have several options but both need to be launched in the project's root folder :

 - Using the truffle commands on local (ganache on port **7545**) or testnet :
   - If you installed truffle globally : `truffle test`